andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 ## Your Scraping Bot may Need an Artificial Delay

 Certain vital information, such as whether an item is in stock, can only be determined once the page has completely loaded and all the underlying JavaScript code has been executed.
-Consequently, you may need to allow up to a full second for the page to load properly.
+Consequently, you may need to allow up to a full second (or more) for the page to load properly.

 ## The Need for a Cloud Platform or Additional Computational Resources may Arise